IssacMathai/IssacMathai/README.md

 Hi, I'm Issac Mathai.

-I’m most comfortable with coding in Python as I've been using it since 2018.
+I’ve been programming in Python since 2018, so I feel the most comfortable with it.

 At university, I'm programming in Java and learning C & SQL.